RareSkills/blog/uniswap-v3-ticks/uniswap-v3-ticks.md

 <video src="https://r2media.rareskills.io/UniswapV3Ticks/SweepingHyperbola.mp4" type="video/mp4" autoplay loop muted controls>
 </video>

 It is important to understand that ticks represent points on the curve that will be used as labels.
-Lets relate it to an analogy of a road with mileage markers.
+Let's relate it to an analogy of a road with mileage markers.
 While a car can be anywhere along the road, the mile markers are placed at specific points, typically some predictable interval.
 Similarly, in Uniswap v3, token prices can have any value, but ticks are statically positioned at specific locations pre-defined by the protocol.

 **Ticks serve as reference points in the price curve for where liquidity can change.**